toombs-caeman/toombs-caeman.github.io/src/pens.md

 [Book Darts](https://www.bookdarts.com/) are little points of folded metal that clip on the edge of the page like a fancy paperclip.
 The notebook closes flat even with them, and they don't bend the paper.
 I keep a few tucked in the back of each notebook just in case.

+I don't plan to every buy any super expensive pens but if I did it would be the black striped [Pilot Murex](https://stutler.cc/pens/murex/index.html).

 ## But what do I write?
 Journal entries, task planning stuff, fiction.
 I'll publish more of that later.
 For now, here's [how it's all organized](notebook.md).

-# :x website
-unlike writing this website.
-I've written this introduction about five times and I still don't know if it would make sense to anyone else.
-Ugh, editing sucks.

-# :x permanence
-[pants are an illusion](https://www.youtube.com/watch?v=0APlRcQMJac) and so is permanence.

-# :x grail
-I don't plan to buy one but if I did it would be the black striped [Pilot Murex](https://stutler.cc/pens/murex/index.html).